-This minor requires a minimum of 12 credits in Japanese and 6 credits in Japanese-related courses.
+This minor requires a minimum of three courses in Japanese language and three courses in Japanese specified content courses.
 The minor can only be taken as part of an undergraduate degree program and is awarded at the time of graduation.
 An average of 2.0 in all Japanese courses as well as a minimum grade of C- must be earned in all courses used for the minor.
 The specific courses required for the program are detailed in the list below.

 Students who place out of JPNS 2002, JPNS 3001, and/or JPNS 3002 may substitute Japanese electives.
-See the department of Asian and Middle Eastern Languages and Studies (formerly Critical Languages Department) for more information on placement and appropriate substitutions.
+See the Department of Asian and Middle Eastern Languages and Studies for more information on placement and appropriate substitutions.